-Ohio Recovery Housing (ORH) is an organization dedicated to the development and operation of quality alcohol and drug-free living in a community of recovery for people with substance use disorders.
-An affiliate of the National Alliance for Recovery Residences, ORH supports our Associates in meeting the quality established by the NARR Standards.
+Ohio Recovery Housing (ORH), officially established on September 19, 2014, is an organization dedicated to the development and operation of quality alcohol and drug-free living in a community of recovery for people with substance use disorders, and is an affiliate of the National Alliance for Recovery Residences in meeting the quality established by the NARR Standards.

 In 2007, the State of Ohio received an Access to Recovery (ATR) grant from the Substance Abuse and Mental Health Administration (SAMHSA).
 This grant included resources to support alcohol- and drug-free housing and recovery supports, primarily in northeastern Ohio.
 In 2009, Ohio again played an important role in advancing the understanding of sober housing with the initiation of the SAMHSA’s Workgroup on Women, Sober Housing, and Treatment.
 In May 2011, this workgroup convened an in-person dialogue of organizations from throughout the United States who meet the housing and treatment needs of women and women-headed families and published key elements of housing for women and families with substance use disorders.
 Other stakeholders participating included the Corporation for Supportive Housing, State Associations of Addiction Services (SAAS), and the National Alliance to End Homelessness.
 The resulting report added to the growing national momentum for greater recognition of recovery housing as a valued housing choice for people with substance use disorders.